 Case law update

-A look at what’s coming in this year including an update on the timing for the introduction of the extension of the right to flexible working and shared parental leave and a summary of the new rules for mandatory pre-claim conciliation.
+A look at what’s coming in this year including an update on the timing for the introduction of shared parental leave and zero hours contracts.